akrm3008/akrm3008.github.io/_pages/about.md

 Hi!
 Welcome to my website.

-I am a Sr Applied AI/ML Assoc. in JPMorganChase & Co.
-In the past year my work has been focussed on applications of AI in Fianace.
-Currently, I am working in application of machine learning to detect manipulations in financial markets.
+Currenlty I am Research Scientist in Amazon Alexa NLU working on NLU models for non-English languages.
+Previoulsy, I was a Sr Applied AI/ML Assoc. in JPMorganChase & Co. my work has been focussed on applications of AI in Controls and Compliance in financial trading.

-Formerly, I had pursued my Ph.D. in Operations Research at University at Buffalo, SUNY.
+I had pursued my Ph.D. in Operations Research at University at Buffalo, SUNY.
 I was advised by [Dr. Rajan Batta](http://engineering.buffalo.edu/home/school/about/people/rajan-batta.html) and [Dr. Qing He](http://engineering.buffalo.edu/civil-structural-environmental/people/faculty_directory/qing-he.html).

 My doctoral research was focussed on development of methods of [social sensing during disasters](https://nsf.gov/awardsearch/showAward?AWD_ID=1663101&HistoricalAwards=false) for better management of essential supplies.
 I developed [Natural Language Processing methodolgies](https://akrm3008.github.io/publications/paper1/) that extract actionable information from noisy information on social media platforms during crisis.
 Further, I develop [Decision Models](https://akrm3008.github.io/publications/paper4/) using tecniques of Operations Research that use this information from social media to determine optimal decisions for people affetcted by disasters, first responders and decision making authorities.
 These I have applied these methods for managing of gasoline during crisis like Hurricane Irma.